feher/critique/README.md

 third task we recommend to use 2 - 3 hours.

 ### Submission Instructions
-Please submit the first task by sending an email to mesbahul.islam@dreambroker.fi & luyi.ma@dreambroker.fi The second and third task should be submitted by creating a private git project and "give our GitHub account 'garage-db'" access to view.
+Please submit the first task by sending an email to us.
+The second and third task should be submitted by creating a git project to view.

 ### Requirements
 * The code should be maintainable and scalable.